nsidc/pm_tb_data/README.md

 ## Credit

-This software was developed by the National Snow and Ice Data Center with funding from multiple sources.
+This software was developed by the National Snow and Ice Data Center with funding from NASA and NOAA.